 Going to Tokyo or Kyoto anytime soon?
 Splurge on a kaiseki dinner with a trained geisha.
-These skilled entertainers will serve your drinks at Private Tea, a meal with practiced composure and treat you to a traditional geisha dance with music.
+These skilled entertainers will serve your drinks at Private Tea, a meal with practised composure and treat you to a traditional geisha dance with music.
 This is a once-in-a-lifetime experience for many, and a must for lovers of Japanese culture.
-Dinner and a performance with an English-speaking geisha starts at little above $300 USD on Voyagin.
+Dinner and performance with an English-speaking geisha start at little above $300 USD.

 Simple but such a useful and a pretty gift!
 Bring the wonders of an authentic Asian dining experience home with chopsticks.
 You can get the chopsticks in various shapes and sizes in Kyoto and Osaka markets.
 In case you’re not planning a trip to Japan anytime soon – there is always online shopping :).

 Bonsai -盆栽 – actually is not a name of the tree type but a Japanese art form using trees grown in containers.
 Similar practices exist in other cultures, including the Chinese tradition of penzai or penjing from which the art originated, and the miniature living landscapes of Vietnamese hòn non bộ.
 The Japanese tradition dates back over a thousand years.
 You can get any kind of bonsai from Amazon.

 We’ve done it last year and we absolutely loved it.
 Nowadays knife villages and factories open themselves to visitors and let them watch and experience blacksmithing process on their own.
 For a mare $300 you can create your own santoku or gyuto (chef’s) knife.
 You don’t need to know anything about blacksmithing prior to taking the workshop, other than that it’s you can hurt yourself if you’re not being careful.
 Workshops are available in Takefu Knife Village like also in a few Sakai factories.